Gypsies and Travellers

 Statistics demonstrate that Gypsies and Travellers have the poorest life chances of any ethnic group today and experience particularly poor outcomes in terms of life expectancy, health, education and employment.
 Many of the challenges the community faces are exacerbated by a lack of suitable accommodation and experiencing discrimination in every aspect of their lives.

-The population in Mid Devon mainly comprises of Romany Gypsies, New Travellers and Travelling Showmen.
+The population in Mid Devon mainly comprises of Romany Gypsies, New Travellers and Travelling Showpeople.
 There is a long history of Gypsies and Travellers living in Mid Devon, some families claim a local heritage over three hundred years.
 Mid Devon has a number of permanent Gypsy and Traveller sites in Mid Devon and Showman yards.
-Currently Mid Devon doesn’t have a Council owned public site.
+Mid Devon does not currently have a Council owned public site.

 Hate Crime Reporting